BenjiMorris/miqc/README.md

 # Mathematics and Implementation of Quantum Computing

 Mathematics and Implementation of Quantum Computing (MIQC for short) is a collaborative project between the University of Leeds and Universität Hamburg funded for the period 1 July 2025 and 31 December 2026.
-It is an interdisciplinary project with the aim of developing the fundamental mathematics which describes the theory of topological quantum systems.
+It is an interdisciplinary project with the aim of developing the mathematics behind topological quantum systems.